 Logic Model - A logic model is a program map.
 It is a simple, logical illustration of what the program does, why the program does it, and how observers will know if the program is successful.
-There is a wide variety of logic-model formats, but most have the same key components including the anticipated outcomes of program and the services provided to achieve the outcomes.
+There is a wide variety of logic-model formats.
+Still, most have the same vital components, including the anticipated outcomes of the program and the services provided to achieve the outcomes.

 Quality Assurance (QA) - This term refers to ensuring that services and products efficiently and reliably satisfy consumer needs.
 It has a strong emphasis on identifying and providing services most likely to achieve targeted outcomes and consumer satisfaction, and in monitoring whether or not the services were provided.